hirvinen/weatherapp/README.md

 # Weatherapp

 This is a partial solution to an [excercise by Eficode](https://github.com/Eficode/weatherapp).
 The original README is preserved at the end of this.
+[Demo hosted on AWS](https://weather.hirvinen.fi/)

 ## Running